 Inside a pitted, black, post-colonial frame, an allegory of sport, psychology and culture plays out on the square ground of a carved block wall.
 Like a rugby team, fifteen full blocks command the field, with half blocks as benched reserves.
 Each block has a defined position yet carries the same weight.
 Collectively impenetrable, the wall interacts with the environment, like concrete – absorbing warmth during the day and emitting heat at night.
 Positioned by its title in identity and race politics, All Black draws attention to the structural frameworks of a black carving isolated from its foundations and located on a white wall.

 A 'first fifteen' also dominates the field of black painting, an art form seeking to promote collective ideals – from Malevich, Rauschenberg, Stella and Reinhardt in USA and Europe, to Mrkusich and Hotere closer to home.
-The geometric grid in All Black sets the groundwork for replication while its heat transfer properties brings warmth to abstraction and emulates bodily functions like a post-performance sweat.
+The geometric grid in All Black sets the groundwork for replication while its heat transfer properties brings warmth to abstraction and emulate bodily functions like a post-performance sweat.